curtisspendlove/knightoftheoldcode.com/_posts/2017-07-20-how-i-create-a-new-jekyll-project.md

 ![The Completed Project Structure](/assets/images/jekyll/default-jekyll-directory-structure.png)

 I use a somewhat persnickety process for starting any given project.
+This is my chosen method for starting a Jekyll site.
 I prefer to use the latest component versions for any given tech stack.
 While most would just dig in with `jekyll new new_site`, I prefer to be a little more precise.

 ## Initialize Project